benbjurstrom/prezet/README.md

 ✅ **Installs in seconds**<br>Set up your project with a single command.

-✅ **Automatic Image Optimization**<br>Automated image compression, WebP conversion, and responsive srcset handling.
+✅ **Automatic Image Optimization**<br>Automated image compression, scaling, and responsive srcset handling.

 ✅ **SQLite Index**<br>Indexes your markdown files to support search, pagination, sorting, and filtering.